 And what if the data stream itself contains a character(s) with the ASCII code of the escape character you have set?
 Wouldn't this confuse the socket into thinking that this is the beginning of inband command?
-To avoid this situation, the data character with code of escape character is transmitted as two identical characters with the same ASCII code.
+To avoid this situation, the data character with the code of the escape character is transmitted as two identical characters with the same ASCII code.

-Example: supposing you have the following setup:
+Example: Suppose you have the following setup: